Yandex Cloud

 Issue descriptionIssue description

-• In the log of the cloud function or serverless container, you see messages like Error: Code 499 Message: request cancelled.
+The log of your cloud function or Serverless Containers container shows such messages as Error: Code 499 Message: request cancelled.

 SolutionSolution

-1. Add logging to the function code.
-We have prepared an example of setting up logging for Python cloud functions in the documentation.
+If the above solutions did not help, adding logging to the function code and analyzing the logs.
+We have some examples of setting up logging for Python cloud functions that are available here:

 If the issue persistsIf the issue persists

-1. ID of the cloud function or serverless container
+1. ID of your cloud function or container in Serverless Containers.

-2. Content of the log of the cloud function or the serverless container (the function's operation logs are available in the Logs section on the function's page in the management console).
+2. Contents of the log of your cloud function or container.
+You can find the function logs in the Logs section on the function's page in the management console.

 Was the article helpful?